aquietone/boxhud/README.md

 # Overview

 BoxHUD provides an alternative to a similar [MQ2NetBots/MQ2HUD based HUD](MQ2HUD/README.md).
 Instead, it uses observed properties from MQ2DanNet to watch various bits of information about all your peers.
+It is also still possible to use MQ2NetBots values if desired.

-Includes the following information by default:
+The default settings provided Includes the following properties:

 General tab:
 - Name -- in green if in same zone as the character running the script, in ( ) if invis, in red if not in same zone
 - HP% -- with % threshold based coloring, red < 35, yellow < 70, green > 70